austinsasko/docker-compose-monitoring-tutorial/README.md

     * MariaDB
         * What: Production version of the latest version of database engine MariaDB, a fork of MySQL.
         * How:
-          - Will execute the SQL in mariadb/initscript.sql on first run and will apply any custom configuration in mariadb/conf.d/
+          - Will execute the .SQL files in custom/*.sql on first run and will apply any custom configuration in mariadb/conf.d/
           - Is not accessible to the internet, strictly an intranet container that has no ingress or egress traffic to the world.
 Only communicates to the internal containers for DB operations.
         * Customizations: Will run on port 3306
     * Sql_migrations